playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 > [This is actual source code pulled from one of my prior production React Native projects called GitShark](https://github.com/oceanbit/GitShark/blob/main/src/App.tsx#L156-L176).

-This code is colloquially called the "Provider Christmas Tree" because of it's formatted structure.
+This code is colloquially called the "Provider Christmas Tree" because of its formatted structure.

 Despite looking ugly, this code is okay!
 If you _really_ want to break things up, take one step further in componentizing your codebase and move similar providers into their own `StyleProvider` component to help flatten this code: